Barrett begins visits with senators as several Dems refuse to meet with her

 Barrett is set to meet with several Republicans Tuesday

-Supreme Court nominee Judge Amy Coney Barrett is set to start meeting with senators on Capitol Hill Tuesday as her accelerated confirmation process continues despite multiple Democrats refusing to see her, calling the process that led to her nomination so close to a presidential election "illegitimate."
+Supreme Court nominee Judge Amy Coney Barrett is set to start meeting with senators on Tuesday as her accelerated confirmation process continues despite multiple Democrats refusing to see her, calling the process that led to her nomination so close to a presidential election "illegitimate."

 "I believe first the whole process has been illegitimate," Senate Minority Leader Chuck Schumer, D-N.Y., said on Sunday.
 "And second, because she's already stated that she is for overturning the ACA.
 I will not meet with her."